ResearchWorx/Cresco-Agent-NetDiscovery-Plugin/README.md

-# Cresco-Agent-SysInfo-Plugin
+# Cresco-Agent-NetDiscovery-Plugin

-For SysInfo plugin
+For NetDiscovery plugin